BU-Center-for-Antiracist-Research/neighborhood_racial_composition_built_environment_and_health_outcome/README.md

 # Neighborhood Racial Composition, Historical Redlining and the Built Environment: A Cross-Sectional Analysis

-This repository contains for the data and code for the paper **Neighborhood Racial Composition, Historical Redlining and the Built Environment: A Cross-Sectional Analysis**
+This repository contains the data and code for the paper **Neighborhood Racial Composition, Historical Redlining and the Built Environment: A Cross-Sectional Analysis**

 ## Documentation

-- FinalData: this folder contains the final dataset we constructed for the analysis.
+- FinalData: this folder contains the final datasets we constructed for the analysis.
 The finaldata_holc contains the additional variables for HOLC graded analysis.
 - RCodes: this folder contains the R scripts for the data analysis.
 Scripts are numbered in sequence.
 - Output: this folder contains the tables and figures we used in the paper or the supplementary materials.
 - QGISProject: this fodler contains the QGIS project and the corresponding shapefiles used for producing Figure 1 in the paper.